fuerbringer/fuerbringer.info/site/post/writing-nixos-modules.md

 }
 ```

 So what do we have here?
 Think of it as a function we can import and call in our _configuration.nix_ and define whether we want mobile mode (_options.services.myModule.isMobile_) to be enabled.
-Well, it's exactly that!
 Assuming the above module is saved as _myModule.nix_ it can be imported into a _configuration.nix_ like so:

 ```
 { config, pkgs, ...  }: